EmmanuelleB985/Head-and-Neck-Tumour-Segmentation-and-Prediction-of-Patient-Survival/README.md

 <p align="center"><project-description></p>

-Welcome to the Head and Neck Segmentation Tumour Segmentation and Prediction of Patient Survival!
+Welcome to the Head and Neck Tumour Segmentation and Prediction of Patient Survival Project!

 This project aims to provide methods to automatically segment the primary gross target volume on fluoro-deoxyglucose (FDG)-PET and Computed Tomography (CT) images and prediction of progression-free survival in H&N oropharyngeal cancer.
 We participated to the HEad and neCK TumOR Segmentation and Prediction of
 Patient Outcome Challenge 2021 (HECKTOR 2021) which creates a platform for comparing segmentation methods and predictions of patient survival.

 For the segmentation task, we proposed a new network based on an encoder/decoder architecture with attention mechanisms and full inter- and intra-skip connections and attention mechanisms inspired from UNet3+ to take advantage of low-level and high-level semantics at full scales.
 Additionally, we used Conditional Random Fields (CRF) as a post-processing step to refine the predicted segmentation maps.

-For prediction of patient progression free survival task, we propose a Cox proportional hazard regression combining clinical, radiomic, and deep learning features.
+For prediction of patient progression free survival, we extracted relevant clinical, radiomic, and deep learning features using Lasso regression.
+Our best performing model was a Cox proportional hazard regression.

 ### Installation